w0791755/JayBookStore/README.txt

 Update this and note the added using statement
 Re-run the add-migration and review the changes to the AddCategoryToDb (resolve the duplication error that will occur).
-Update the database, confirm the new Categories table via the SQL SOE and push commits to GitHub
+Update the database, confirm the new Categories table via the SQL SOE and push commits to GitHub rebuild and clean the project

+1257
+Add a new folder name it ‘Repository’ (for class implementations of interfaces) and add an IRepository (for the interfaces) folder inside it.
+Add a new item of type interface to the folder and name it IRepository.cs Modify the code to create the constructors and dependency injection (DI) from Assignment 2 folder rebuild and clean the project